 Research on Site Search and Product Filter Practices of Top Shopify Sites

 Launched over 20 years ago, the online store of the famous casual wear brand continued to rank top in terms of eCommerce net sales.
 In 2019, the GAP has made nearly US$ 3,000 million from its global online shopping.
-So, what’s special about their internal search and filter?
+So, what’s special about their Shopify advanced search and filter?

 Easy to navigate with 2 layout filters